Reviews You Can Rely On

 Direct Solar Charging Speed

-The main use of a large solar panel is to effectively convert sunlight into energy that you can use to power your life.
+The main use of a large solar panel is to convert sunlight into energy that you can use to power your life.
 We, therefore, weighted direct solar charging speed heavily.
-If the panel at the heart of your solar camping setup doesn't work well in direct sunlight, then it isn't worth buying.
-We developed our tests with this in mind.
+If the panel at the heart of your solar camping setup doesn't work well in direct sunlight, it isn't worth buying.
+We developed our testing with this in mind.

-We used four identical Jackery Explorer 160 batteries to perform direct solar charging speed testing.
-We hooked up each panel to one of these identical batteries, then set them each up in the same open area, in direct sunlight, at the same time.
-At the start of the test, every battery had a 20% charge.
-During peak sunlight hours, we ran our tests to see how long each panel took to charge its test battery to 80%.
+We used individual, identical batteries to perform our direct solar charging speed testing.
+We hooked up each panel to one of these batteries and set them up in the same open area, in direct sunlight, at the same time.
+We let each panel charge for one hour and recorded the total watt-hours generated by every panel.
+To compensate for any variables in the batteries, we repeated this test three times, switching them around and then averaging the results.

 We tested every solar panel's output using a voltmeter.